More about me

 In this exclusive interview with Celebrate Picture Books you’ll learn why I believe Laundromats are magical, discover one of my dreams that came true, and meet my baby granddaughter!
 Plus you’ll find out why Hug Your Cat Day is one of my favorite holidays.

-Thanks to a fellowship funded by the Heising-Simons Foundation, I’ve had the opportunity to write math-infused narrative picture book manuscripts, as a member of the TERC Storytelling Math community!
-Learn more about this innovative new approach to sharing early math ideas within the covers of a fun fiction picture book.
+Thanks to a fellowship funded by the Heising-Simons Foundation, I had the opportunity to write math-infused narrative picture books, as a member of the TERC Storytelling Math community during their pilot effort.
+Learn more about this innovative new approach to sharing early math ideas.

 In this guest blog with 24 Carrot Writing, you’ll learn about my own experience as an author with incorporating math into fiction picture books for young children.
 And pick up a few tips for doing the same!